 Use A Travel Notebook

-Well, there are no rules in Bullet Journaling so you can use any notebook you want!
+There are no rules in Bullet Journaling, so you can use any notebook you want!

 Using a travel journal is such a great hack because you can use your main book bind journal, but also add to it other inserts for things like collections or everyday journaling.

-You can even use different types of grid.
+You can even use different types of grids.
 Plus you can carry them all with you, or leave some at home when necessary.

 The best part is if you move some parts of your planning to these travel inserts, your journal will probably last you longer.